LOCATOR GUIDE TO BOLIVIAN SPECIALTIES

 Scribble-tailed Canastero Asthenes maculicauda: An easy find in the bunch grass in the Choquetanga valley above Pongo.

 Plain Softtail Thripophaga fusciceps: The Bolivian Beni Softail, this gregarious noisy bird is easy to find just around the city of Trinidad.
 This species is most certainly a Bolivian endemic once some gets around to doing the science.

 Bolivian Recurvebill Simoxenops striatus Endemic and Vulnerable: Found to be more common than historically perceived.
 This species is a skulker and hard to detect without a good study of its Ovenbird like sound, which it can give at any time of the day.
-The best spot to find this species is along the road near the gate of the refugio Los Volcanes.
+The species has been seen at refugio Los Volcanes.
+It seems heavily dependent on seeding Bamboo in the area, where groups will not see or hear the bird in the area for over a year.
 It has also historically been recorded in the tropical hill forest (800 to 1300 m) of Carrasco N.P. along the main road.

 Giant Antshrike Batara cinerea: Not a common bird to find.
 It is most easily heard at least on the road to Samaipata, especially lower down on the entrance road to “Las Ruinas”.
 Worth learning the call of this difficult to see skulker.

 Upland Antshrike Thamnophilus aroyae Restricted-range: A fairly common restricted-range species found in the Hill Tropical/ Lower Mountain altitude ranges.
 This bird commonly sings and has been seen along the Chapare road and the La Paz Yungas roads at the appropriate altitude.